 - Why Ecclesiastes Needs the Cross (1 Corinthians 15)

 Get a Copy

-I’m glad this part of the process is done.3 I’d gladly massage each chapter more, but that may be the perpetual tweaker in me, so this will have to do for now.
-Anyone can order or download a copy for themselves from my storefront on Lulu.
-The 242 page paperback is $12 plus tax and shipping; the PDF download is only $5.
+I’m glad this part of the process is done.
+I’d gladly massage each chapter more, but that may be the perpetual tweaker in me, so this will have to do for now.
+Order a copy.